BIGJRA/BIGJRA.github.io/rejuv.md

 ## Golden Wing Badge

 Return to the Rose Theater, and enter the right room of the upstairs, and enter the closet.
-Get whatever you’re gonna need, because it’s gym battle time.
+Get whatever you're gonna need, because it's gym battle time.

 Head out to the back courtyard of the theater and talk to Souta.